RecklessPotcover/DECO3500-Project/README.md

 - As the rescue time grows, the probability of the elderly having an accident also increases dramatically.

 ### Our Solution
-Establish a network between the elderly, the volunteers and the medical staff, so that the volunteers can act as an extension of the medical staff's capacity to provide the elderly with the most timely and professional assistance possible.
+Establish a network between the elderly, the volunteers and the medical staff, so that the volunteers can act as an extension of the medical staff's capacity to provide the elderly with the most timely and professional assistance.
 ## Designing and Prototyping Process

 ### Litrature Research